Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 And guess what he shows me?
 My stats.
 Deja vu from my Kmart days!
 These lists were on the bulletin board posted weekly and I had simply chosen to ignore them..just like the Kmart days.
 Now what was unlike Kmart was that I was the worst in the whole store!

 So the MG started teaching me how to sell so I could save my job, and in doing so, he actually taught me one of the most important things about ,myself…

 I’m an innovator.

-I don’t generally come up with ideas, I take others ideas and elevate them, and then take them in a new direction.
-Drew teaches me how to sell, and I just copy him as close as I can.
+I don’t generally come up with ideas, I take other ideas and elevate them, and then take them in a new direction.
+He teaches me how to sell, and I just copy him as close as I can.
 Guess what?
 RESULTS!
 Now after a few days, I don’t like being a mini-me, so I tweak, and breakdown what he’s doing, and rebuild it my own way, and then success starts to come easier and easier!

 I work hard, and grow.
 I start to REALLY like this job.
 This selling thing has it’s hooks in me and I’m good at it!